 But as I searched the pages of the New Testament, I cannot find a strategy for mass evangelism.
 I cannot find a strategy for literature distribution.
 I certainly can't find a strategy for media campaigns.
 I can't find a strategy for anything really other than a very simple New Testament plan for evangelism.
 There is no scheme given here for how to capture the attention of the masses.
 There is only a plan given for how to capture the attention of individuals.

 On the other hand, if you do, we can save the bucks.
-That, I believe, is what the Apostle Paul is conveying to Titus to be disseminated to the churches in Crete.
+That, I believe, is what the apostle Paul is conveying to Titus to be disseminated to the churches in Crete.
 The only scheme the New Testament knows for evangelization is personal, apart from the proclamation of God-called and anointed and gifted preachers.
 And, by the way, statistics bear out the importance of personal witness.
-Approximately 90 percent of all people surveyed as to how it was that they came to know Jesus Christ pointed to a personal witness, a friend, a relative, somebody whose life impacted their life.
+Approximately ninety percent of all people surveyed as to how it was that they came to know Jesus Christ pointed to a personal witness, a friend, a relative - somebody whose life impacted their life.
 Less than ten percent of the people who come to Christ come because of something other than a personal witness.
-All the mass media, television, radio, all the mass evangelistic methods, all the crusades, all the musical concerts intended with evangelistic emphasis that move across this country, all of the meetings in civic centers and city auditoriums and convention centers, all of that kind of thing that's going on across America that tends to just spread the gospel widely across masses of people cannot overcome the equally massive display of ineffective negative testimony demonstrated by people who name the name of Christ and sin publicly and scandalously.
+All the mass media, television, radio; all the mass evangelistic methods; all the crusades; all the musical concerts intended with evangelistic emphasis that move across this country; all of the meetings in civic centers and city auditoriums and convention centers - all of that kind of thing that's going on across America that tends to just spread the gospel widely across masses of people - cannot overcome the equally massive display of ineffective, negative testimony demonstrated by people who name the name of Christ and sin publicly and scandalously.

 Families in ancient times were usually comprised of the older and the younger, and that would include very frequently grandparents and sometimes even aunts and uncles.
-And the younger would be parents, children, cousins, whoever else might have been in a very large and extended household.
-But also as a part of the ancient household were the slaves, or the servants.
-The word isdouloi, literally refers to one who is under submission, under bondage.
+And the younger would be parents, children, cousins - whoever else might have been in a very large and extended household.
+But also, as a part of the ancient household, were the slaves, or the servants.
+The word is douloi; literally refers to “one who is under submission, under bondage.”
 We're all very aware of the fact that the Roman Empire basically depended upon slaves for all of its labor.
 They were a very essential part of life in ancient times.
 They made up the labor force of the Roman world.
-It is true that many slaves were mistreated, many of them were cheated out of what was rightfully theirs, they were abused, they were beaten, some of them were killed.
-They were brutalized.
-But on the other hand, others were loved, others were cared for, others served even after they were given the opportunity for freedom voluntarily because they so loved their families that they had come to be a part of.
-A slave was allowed, of course, to marry and have his own family and very often a land owner would give him his own little house and his own piece of land and that way those who had much could take care of those who had less.
+It is true that many slaves were mistreated, many of them were cheated out of what was rightfully theirs.
+They were abused; they were beaten; some of them were killed; they were brutalized.
+But on the other hand, others were loved, others were cared for, others served even after they were given the opportunity for freedom, voluntarily because they so loved their families that they had come to be a part of.
+A slave was allowed, of course, to marry and have his own family, and very often a landowner would give him his own little house and his own piece of land.
+And that way those who had much could take care of those who had less.

 Now the issue in this passage is not addressing the condition of slavery.
 It is not discussing what kind of situation the slaves might have been in.
 It simply says that if you are one you have an obligation to so live your life as to draw attention to the saving power of God demonstrated through you.
-Slavery was a part of life in the Old Testament, it's a part of life in the New Testament.
-Scripture regulates it very carefully and if you remember the commentary I wrote on Ephesians you can go back and read the section on Ephesians 6 and there I have done a rather full treatment of slavery as it's outlined in the Scripture as to how it is to function.
-It is really nothing more when properly designed than an employer/employee relationship which is part of the whole structure of society.
-Serving someone could be very beneficial.
-If you served well and your master treated you well, just as being employed by certain companies can be a tremendous benefit, because of how they care for those who work for them.
-Slavery in the ancient times could be a very beneficial element of society because it allowed for folks who had resources to give those resources to those who worked for them and thus allowed them to have the dignity of work, to make a living, to prosper.
+Slavery was a part of life in the Old Testament.
+It's a part of life in the New Testament.
+Scripture regulates it very carefully, and if you remember the commentary I wrote on Ephesians, you can go back and read the section on Ephesians 6; and there I have done a rather full treatment of slavery as it's outlined in the Scripture as to how it is to function.
+It is really nothing more when properly designed than an employer/employee relationship, which is part of the whole structure of society.
+Serving someone could be very beneficial - if you served well and your master treated you well, just as being employed by certain companies can be a tremendous benefit because of how they care for those who work for them.
+Slavery in the ancient times could be a very beneficial element of society because it allowed for folks who had resources to give those resources to those who worked for them and thus allowed them to have the dignity of work, to make a living - prosper.

-In fact, some Old Testament slaves loved their masters so much that at the Jubilee Year, the fiftieth year, every 50 years they could all be free and go back to their original families, they wouldn't do that.
+In fact, some Old Testament slaves loved their masters so much that at the Jubilee Year, the fiftieth year, every fifty years they could all be free and go back to their original families; they wouldn't do that.
 They refused to go back because they loved the families of which they were a part.
 They had a custom.
-The slave would get up against a door or a post and his ear would be held against the post and his master would drive an awl through his ear and pierce his ear and that was the way a slave said, "I serve freely and willingly."
+The slave would get up against a door or a post, and his ear would be held against the post, and his master would drive an awl through his ear and pierce his ear, and that was the way a slave said, "I serve freely and willingly."
 There's nothing wrong with that kind of willingness.
 There's nothing wrong with service.
 In fact, Jesus Himself said, "I came not to be served but to” - What? – “to serve and to give My life a ransom for many."
 And Jesus said, "It's not the one who lords it over you who is the greatest, it's the one who serves."
 There's a marvelous dignity before God in work and service.

 And so, there's no concern here in this text about revolution or rebellion or equal rights or equal freedoms.
 But rather the responsibility that if you are an employee and you have someone over you, you are to conduct yourself in such a way that makes very evident that your life has seen the transforming power of God.
 There's much instruction in the New Testament about how employers, masters, bosses and leaders are to act.
 But the instruction before us has to do with the servants because in general, you remember now, when the church came together, Paul said to the Corinthians, "There are not many noble and there are not many mighty."
 And it seems to me that the greatest influx of Christians came from the lower echelons of society.
 And it was very important for them to conduct themselves in an appropriate way.